jjz17/NBA-MIP-Prediction-Model/README.md

 # NBA Most-Improved-Player Prediction Model
-ML Model to predict the likelihood of winning the Most-Improved-Player Award for a given NBA player
+ML Model to predict the Most-Improved-Player win-shares received by a given NBA player

 #### -- Project Status: Active

 ## Project Description

-* Created a tool that estimates the MIP win-shares (r<sup>2</sup> ~ 0.165)
+* Created a tool that estimates the MIP win-shares received by an NBA player (r<sup>2</sup> ~ 0.165)
 * Engineered new dataset that quantifies changes in player performance between consecutive seasons (in order to gauge improvement)
 * Performed recursive feature selection to separate most relevant features
 * Optimized Ridge Regression, Lasso Regression, and kNN Regression using GridsearchCV to reach the best model.